christiandt/Campus-Network-Monitoring/README.md

 This page contains some code used for the UCSB Campus Monitoring Project.

-You can read the Wifi for the project here:
+You can read the Wiki for the project here:

 ### [Wiki](../../wiki)